-Similar to what has been observed with other statements, the responses from those who identified themselves ideologically as center-left were significantly different than that of the other two left positions.
+Similar to what has been observed with other statements, the responses from those who identified themselves ideologically as center-left were different than that of the other two left positions.
 These results are in line with the idea mentioned before about an increase of neutrality in terms of language attitudes as political orientation moves toward the center.
 Additionally, the analysis revealed more consensus around this statement among those participants who indicated their political orientation was far-left, as shown by the much wider range of responses in Figure 21.